Banking & Budgeting

 Budgeting While Abroad

 N.U.in England participants should expect to spend between $160 and $240 on textbooks while in England.
 The majority of previous N.U.in England participants report that they stuck to a budget of $200-$300 per week.
-In our most recent survey (2013 participants), 40% spent less than $300 USD on groceries per month, 75% spent less than $10 USD on public transportation/taxis each month, and 36% spent between $300-$599 USD on social activities each month (percentages reported represent the majority of respondents).
+In our most recent survey (2014 participants), 46% spent less than $300 USD on groceries per week and 38% spent less than $300 USD on social activities each month (percentages reported represent the majority of respondents).

 Keep in mind that London, like most other European cities, is expensive.
 Below are a few examples of everyday items and activities and their approximate costs in US dollars, as well as a budget comparison: